orterforth/orterforth/README.txt

 orterforth is an attempt to reflect on the efforts of the Forth Interest Group and create a working executable model for Forth that could be ported to multiple machines.
-The Forth model source was intended to be illustrative, for Forth implementers to go away and create assembly listings of respective fig-Forth implementations, which they did.

-orterforth takes it literally and treats the model code as an installation process, to generate a final binary (or, in modern architectures, to simply run on startup).
+The fig-Forth model source was intended to be illustrative, a reference implementa- tion, but orterforth takes it literally and treats the model code as an installation process.

-The installation process for each machine is executable on real hardware wherever possible - using the host machine's serial port to connect to the emulated disc controller.
+The installation process for each machine is executable on real hardware wherever possible - using the host machine's serial port to connect to a PC running the emulated disc controller.

 (It should, in theory, also work with a real PerSci 1070 disc controller and 8" disc drives as was described in the